TyOverby/snoot/readme.md

 <img align="right" width="300px" src="./snoot.png" />

 "Parsing s-expressions is easy!" you say.

-Well yes, *but*, does your hypothetical s-expression parser
+Well yes - but - does *your* hypothetical s-expression parser

 * perform no copies on the source text while parsing?
 * come with an error-reporting and formatting mechanism?